CJEnright/Markov-Text/README.md

 # Markov-Text
-Javascript library for learning to generate text in a Markov model like way
+Javascript library for generating text in a Markov model like way.